What is a Hire report?

-Organizations must perform hire reporting on all newly hired employees.
+We have taken a look at what is a hire report?
+But who is included in a hire report.
+Well it is mandatory for Organizations to perform hire reporting on all newly hired employees.
 Federal law does not require employers to send in a new hire report for anyone who isn’t an actual employee, such as an independent contractor.

 However, some states may require this information.
 To find out if a state that an organization is established in requires it to report new hires, employers need only to consult the state’s guidelines.